 Make sure your employees know to keep an eye out for risk factors.
 Requiring regular training sessions as well as testing their cybersecurity mindfulness will help to keep awareness alive and well among your staff members.

 Furthermore, you should have updated spam filters and malware blockers installed to help minimize the risk that these messages even make it to your staff in the first place.
-This is where Michell Consulting Group can help.
+This is where COMPANYNAME can help.

-If you’re interested in the solutions we have that can help make cyberthreats a non-issue, give us a call at 305-592-5620.
+If you’re interested in the solutions we have that can help make cyberthreats a non-issue, give us a call at PHONENUMBER.